Lost-Outpost/lost-legacy/GAMEPLAY.md

 ### Undeath

-Starts automatically at level 30, read [modpage FAQ](https://www.nexusmods.com/skyrimspecialedition/mods/6180) for more details.
+When you reach level 30, a note left behind by a traveler will spawn at Markarth's Silver-Blood Inn.
+Read it to begin Undeath.
+See [modpage FAQ](https://www.nexusmods.com/skyrimspecialedition/mods/40802) for more details.